codatio/codat-docs/docs/lending/guides/loan-writeback/repay-invoice-finance.md

 ## Read next

-* Looking to implement loan writeback for Xero?
-Don't forget to view Xero's [own documentation](https://developer.xero.com/documentation/guides/how-to-guides/general-lending-integration-guide/).
+* Checkout our [invoice finance guide](/lending/guides/invoice-finance/introduction) for automated decisions on selected invoice
-* Review other features of the [Lending API](/lending/overview).
+* Review other features of the [Lending API](/lending/overview)